-The of and/or possession tobacco products (including use cigarettes/vaporizers) is prohibited on all school district property.
+The and/or (including use possession of tobacco products cigarettes/vaporizers) is prohibited on all school district property.
 This applies to students, staff, patrons and visitors.
 The Yoncalla School District regards tobacco as a medical problem that can severely affect learning and behavior and young people stand the greatest danger of becoming addicted.
-Furthermore, Oregon law now prohibits the possession of tobacco products by people under 18.
-In compliance with this statute and a concern for the well being of all students, the school district will enforce the following for students who possess and/or use tobacco.
+Furthermore, Oregon law now prohibits the possession of tobacco products by people under In compliance with this statute and a concern for the well being of all students, the school district will enforce the following for students who possess and/or use tobacco.